48klocs/Percolator/readme.md

 So.
 If you happen to use [Destiny Item Manager](https://destinyitemmanager.com/), go to Settings -> Download Spreadsheets and choose weapons.

-Open that CSV file up and paste the text  in to the textarea, then ask it nicely to find you some community-blessed gear.
+Open that CSV file up (in a text editor, not in Excel) and paste the text in to the textarea, then ask it nicely to find you some community-blessed gear.
 It probably will!
 Like, I really hope it will.

 By default, it uses my inventory, which I admit is less useful for you than for me.